fluffy/ietf/snowflake/draft-jennings-dispatch-snowflake.md

 A typical Snowflake operating model has the following components

 - Sender Agent: Software agent interested in sending data stream(s) to a remote receiver.

-- Receiver Agent: Software agent capable of receiving data stream(s)
+- Receiver Agent: Software agent capable of receiving data stream(s).
+An Snowflak Receiver Agent can be

+- Snowflake Agent: An Snowflake Agent implementation is expected to have a STUN Client implementation at the minimum for gathering candidates and performing connectivity checks.

 - Signaling Server: Publicly reachable Server in the cloud accessible by both the Sender and the receiver agents.
 Acts as backchannel/message